1jour1vin

 Bettane & Desseauve

-The first Grand Cru planted on the estate, Altenberg is powerful, unctuous and very deep, with an almost perfect expression of the terroir's minerality.
-A wine for laying down.
+The first grand cru planted on the estate, Altenberg is powerful, smooth, and very deep, with an almost perfect expression of the minerality of the terroir.
+A wine with excellent aging potential.

-Although Jean-Michel Deiss spends a lot of time in his vineyards, it's his son Mathieu who is in charge of vinification.
-An engaging winemaker, his sensitivity is evident in the evolution of his wines, particularly the Pinot Noirs, which become more delicate and refined with each vintage.
-In the whites, trials of maceration give thickness and depth to the textures on the palate.
-As a winegrower-entrepreneur, Mathieu has expanded his vineyard from 27 to 45 hectares, including his Vignoble du Rêveur project with his partner Emmanuelle Milan.
-Since 2020, two hectares have been devoted to the production of vine plants, and the estate has acquired its own planting machine, reinforcing its autonomy and mastery of all aspects of the winemaking profession.
+While Jean-Michel Deiss spends a lot of time in his vineyards, it is his son Mathieu who is in charge of winemaking.
+An engaging winemaker, his sensitivity is evident in the evolution of the wines, particularly the Pinot Noirs, which are more delicate and refined with each vintage.
+In the whites, maceration trials give thickness and depth to the textures on the palate.
+A winemaker-entrepreneur, Mathieu has expanded the vineyard from 27 to 45 hectares, including his Vignoble du Rêveur project, which he runs with his partner Emmanuelle Milan.
+Since 2020, two hectares have been dedicated to the production of vine plants and the estate has acquired its own planting machine, reinforcing its autonomy and control over all aspects of the winegrowing profession.

 Robert Parker - Wine Advocate